 You wrote “photorealistic portrait of a woman,” picked a strong realism model, and the output looks like a video-game render: skin is too smooth, hair has no flyaways, lighting is too even, eyes have a glassy doll-like quality.
-This is the “AI plastic” look — it is not a model limitation per se; it is what models default to when the prompt does not give them anchors for real-world imperfection.
+This is the “AI plastic” look.
+It is not a model limitation per se; it is what models default to when the prompt gives them no anchors for real-world imperfection.

 Common causes